- What is a Coroner?

 The majority of deaths are not reported to the Coroner and, in most cases the deceased's doctor will issue a medical certificate with the cause of death without reference to a coroner, especially if they have been treated for an illness which caused the death.

 There is a common duty upon all citizens to give information which will inform a Coroner of circumstances for when an inquest should be held.
-It is a common law offence to obstruct a Coroner, whether by disposing of a body before a Coroner can openly inquire into the circumstances of a death, or acting to prevent an inquest.
-Prosecutors should refer to legal guidance on Public Justice Offences: Obstructing a Coroner for further information on these offences.
+It is a common law offence to obstruct a Coroner, whether by disposing of a body before a Coroner can openly inquire into the circumstances of a death or acting to prevent an inquest.

 The Coroner will request a post mortem to be carried out by a pathologist to determine the cause of death.
 An inquest will be held if the cause of death remains unknown after the initial examination, or there is reason to suspect the death was violent or unnatural, or the deceased died in prison.

-Where there is a suspicion that a criminal act led to the cause of death, the Coroner will open an inquest and must adjourn it until the outcome of any criminal proceedings is finalised.
-Where criminal charges are being considered, further post mortems may take place, which may delay the release of the body to the bereaved family/next of kin (this may be of significance where a body is found and a murder is suspected, but no individual has been arrested on suspicion of the crime).
+Where there is a suspicion that a criminal act led to the cause of death, the Coroner will open an inquest and must adjourn it until the outcome of any criminal proceedings is finalised (Para.
+1 Schedule 1 CJA 2009).
+Where criminal charges are being considered for a homicide offence (as defined at Para.
+1(6) Schedule 1), further post mortems may take place, which may delay the release of the body to the bereaved family/next of kin (this may be of significance where a body is found and a murder is suspected, but no individual has been arrested on suspicion of the crime).
 It is for the Coroner to liaise with the bereaved regarding the release of the body, and with the police and CPS where needed if criminal proceedings are being considered.

 Where a prosecutor is aware that a second post mortem has been carried out, they should liaise with the police to seek information about the outcome, (it is possible that the second post mortem will be attended by the police and the first pathologist).
 Where the prosecutor considers that the findings set out in the report about the second post mortem will be of relevance to their decision making and the coroner decides not to disclose the report, the prosecutor should consider asking for a meeting with the coroner.
 The prosecutor must anticipate that the coroner may be reluctant to disclose the report to the police / CPS due to the content being beneficial to the defence and / or implications at any future trial if police / CPS had sight of the report prior to the individual being charged.
-The prosecutor should draw the coroner's attention to paragraph 11 of the Memorandum of Good Practice, and request them to reconsider their decision about non-disclosure of the report.
+The prosecutor should request the coroner to reconsider their decision about non-disclosure of the report.

 Prosecutors should note that, on a previous occasion, the CPS has challenged a coroner's decision not to disclose the report of a third post mortem examination.
 This led to the CPS applying for a witness summons to be issued to require the coroner to surrender the report.
 At the hearing, it was agreed by the Judge and the CPS that the Coroner was not a compellable witness following the rule in Warren v Warren [1997 QB 488-498], and the witness summons was discharged.